The Best Maine Windjammer Cruise Packing list to Travel Light!

 Schooner Heritage on the water

-Well this list is short but sweet because you don’t want to pack too much.
+This list is short but sweet because you don’t want to pack too much.
 Just remember that you can park right by the dock so anything that you need for the rest of your trip can be left in your car.
 And, if you forget anything, you can always go out first thing the morning before you set sail for any last minute items.

 Enjoy your Maine Windjammer Cruise!
 Meanwhile, if you want to see more of Maine, be sure to check out these articles: